Cleveland crime family

 The Cleveland crime family, also known as the Scalish crime family or the Cleveland Mafia, is an Italian American Mafia crime family based in Cleveland, Ohio, and throughout the Greater Cleveland area.
 The organization formed during the 1900s, and early leadership turned over frequently due to a series of power grabs and assassinations.
-In 1930, Frank Milano became boss and was able to bring some stability to the Cleveland family.
-Under the control of the family's longest-serving boss, John T. Scalish, who led the organization from 1945 until his death in 1976, the Cleveland family exerted influence over the International Brotherhood of Teamsters (IBT), profiting from labor racketeering and the skimming of revenue from Las Vegas casinos.
+In 1930, Frank Milano became boss and was able to bring some stability to the family.
+Under the control of its longest-serving boss, John T. Scalish, who led the organization from 1945 until his death in 1976, the Cleveland family exerted influence over the International Brotherhood of Teamsters (IBT), profiting from labor racketeering and the skimming of revenue from Las Vegas casinos.
 The family's membership peaked at around sixty "made men" during the 1950s.

 When Scalish died unexpectedly during heart surgery without naming a successor in 1976, the Cleveland family fell into turmoil.
 A violent gang war erupted during the late 1970s when Irish mobster Danny Greene attempted to take over the city's criminal rackets.
-James T. Licavoli, who became boss of the Cleveland family after Scalish's death, hired hitman Ray Ferritto to kill Greene.
+James T. Licavoli, who became boss of the family after Scalish's death, hired hitman Ray Ferritto to kill Greene.
 After several failed attempts on Greene's life, Ferritto succeeded with a car bomb, ending the mob war.
 The war drew significant law enforcement attention, however, reducing membership and influence of the family.
 Much of the family's weakening can be attributed to Jimmy Fratianno, who turned government witness and provided the Federal Bureau of Investigation (FBI) with incriminating information on the organization.

 Following a series of convictions, including those of bosses Licavoli, Angelo Lonardo and John Tronolone, the Cleveland family nearly ceased to exist during the 1980s and 1990s.
 Lonardo became the highest-ranking member of the Mafia to turn government witness when he began cooperating with authorities in 1983.
-During the early 2000s, law enforcement agencies believed the family was a smaller group attempting to rebuild itself.
-In the 2020s, the organization has been characterized as a small crime family involved in illegal gambling and loansharking.
+During the early 2000s, law enforcement agencies believed the organization was a smaller group attempting to rebuild itself.
+In the 2020s, the Cleveland family has been characterized as a small group involved in illegal gambling and loansharking.